Doing Business in Australia

 - Do be honest and forthright – look to really get to know Australian colleagues on a personal level

-- Do make an effort to get to know colleagues outside of office hours, even if it's not normally your thing to mix with co-workers
+Do make an effort to get to know colleagues outside of office hours

-- Don't try to prove credentials by talking about them – rather, show your qualities, by getting on with it, and working hard
+- Don't try to prove credentials by talking about them – rather, show qualities by working hard

-- Don't be insulted if colleagues addresses you in a blunt or plain-spoken fashion – this is simply the way Australians communicate with one another
+Don't be insulted if colleagues address someone in a blunt or plain-spoken fashion – this is simply the way Australians communicate with one another